 Applications must be submitted by individuals, and not by their institutions (however, applicants must obtain institutional approval).

 To be eligible, you must be a Canadian citizen or have permanent resident status, as defined by Citizenship and Immigration Canada.

 You must present a coherent project with a clearly stated objective and a well-defined plan for reaching that objective.
 The award is not intended as a subsidy for the overall research.

 A completed application will consist of the following

 3. A copy of proof of Canadian citizenship or permanent residency (for permanent residents: a letter from your institution confirming firm appointment)

-Western must authorize final submissions in advance of the Canada Council deadline of Monday, May 15, 2017.
-As such, draft application packages must be submitted online for institutional approval by Monday, May 1, 2017.
-If your application is approved, you must then submit your supporting documents.
+Western must authorize final submissions in advance of the Canada Council deadline of Tuesday, May 15, 2018.
+As such, draft application packages must be submitted online for institutional approval by Tuesday, May 1, 2018.
+If your application is approved, you must submit your supporting documents.
 The Canada Council for the Arts will not accept supporting documents postmarked after May 15, 2018.

 Applicants are encouraged to consult with Julaine Hall (email@example.com) at Research Development & Services regarding the program and application process